ianboru/genetic_beats/luke-feedback.md

 * Improve synth UI
 * IAN: Normalize synth sound vs samples volume (so synth starts at 50 too)
 * Indicator that everything in a generation has been scored
-* IAN: Show which beat is currently playing in the arrangement

 Future potential